-Bank of Africa currently operates over 23 branches in Ghana, and it was valued to be worth US$ 276 in total assets as of 2015.
+Bank of Africa currently operates over 23 branches in Ghana, and it was valued at US$ 276 in total assets as of 2015.

 EcoBank Ghana limited

-EcoBank Ghana limited came into operation in Ghana after EcoBank Transitional (now EcoBank) acquired 100% interest in the then The Trust Bank, which was a commercial bank.
+EcoBank Ghana Limited came into operation in Ghana after EcoBank Transitional (now EcoBank) acquired 100% interest in the then Trust Bank, which was a commercial bank.
 The Trust Bank was later merged with EBG, giving birth to EcoBank Ghana limited.

-EcoBank Ghana limited is now fully functional commercial bank with over 77 branches across Ghana.
-The bank’s total assets as of 2016 were valued at GHS 8.06 billion.
+EcoBank Ghana limited is now a fully functional commercial bank with over 77 branches across Ghana.
+The Bank’s total assets as of 2016 were valued at GHS 8.06 billion.

 First Atlantic Bank

-The two banks after merging succeeded in surpassing Bank of Ghana’s minimum capital requirement.
+The two banks, after merging, succeeded in surpassing the Bank of Ghana’s minimum capital requirement.
 First Atlantic Bank had assets valued at over GHS 2.42 billion in 2019.
-However, the banks did not rebrand, as they both decided to maintain the name, First Atlantic Bank (Ghana) Limited.
+However, the banks did not rebrand, as they both decided to maintain the name First Atlantic Bank (Ghana) Limited.